2016 Nice truck attack: Motives

 The investigation suggested that Lahouaiej-Bouhlel became radicalised shortly before the attack.
 Prosecutor Molins said that Lahouaiej-Bouhlel had a "clear, recent interest in the radical jihadist movement".
 Newspapers reported, on the authority of investigators, that evidence found on Lahouaiej-Bouhlel's cellphone showed he may have been in contact with individuals in his neighborhood who were known to the French intelligence agencies as Islamic radicals.
-However, an intelligence source cautioned that this "could just be a coincidence, given the neighbourhood where he lived.
+An intelligence source cautioned that this "could just be a coincidence, given the neighbourhood where he lived.
 Everyone knows everyone there.
-He seems to have known people who knew Omar Diaby", a known local Islamist believed to be linked with Al Nusra Front.
+He seems to have known people who knew Omar Diaby", a known local Islamist believed to be linked with Al-Nusra Front.

 Lahouaiej-Bouhlel's computer showed he had carried out Internet searches on the topics "terrible fatal accidents", "horrible fatal accidents", and "shocking video, not for sensitive people" and consulted news articles on fatal accidents, including on 1 January 2016 an article or a photo from a local newspaper about a car crash with the caption: "He deliberately crashes onto the terrace of a restaurant".

 According to French authorities, friends of Lahouaiej-Bouhlel said he began attending a mosque in April 2016.
 Prosecutor Molins said Lahouaiej-Bouhlel had expressed admiration for ISIL to one of the now-interrogated suspects.
 A few months before the attack, Lahouaiej-Bouhlel had shown friends an ISIL beheading video on his phone, and had said to one of the now-arrested suspects, "I'm used to seeing that".
 Lahouaiej-Bouhlel's computer contained photos of ISIL fighters and ISIL beheadings, of dead bodies, of Osama bin Laden, Algerian jihadist Mokhtar Belmokhtar, the Islamic State flag, a cover of Charlie Hebdo, and images linked to radical Islamism.

 In the weeks before the attack, Lahouaiej-Bouhlel consulted many websites with treatises on Quranic surahs, sites with Islamic religious chants, and sites of ISIL propaganda.
 He also expressed extremist views, friends told the police.
 An uncle of Lahouaiej-Bouhlel in Tunisia said that his nephew had been indoctrinated about ten days before the attack by an Algerian ISIL member in Nice.
 Lahouaiej-Bouhlel grew a beard only eight days before the attack, which he told friends was for religious reasons.
 An eyewitness interviewed by the newspaper Nice-Matin recounted hearing, from his balcony, "Allahu Akbar" being shouted three times during the attack; similar claims were circulated on social media and in the press.
 Officials have not confirmed the shouting of "Allahu Akbar", while the BBC reported that the rumours about it on social media were "fake".